Woolbeding with Redford Parish Council

-Meetings are held at 7.30pm in Redford Village Hall.
+To be held at 7:00pm in Redford Village Hall.
 Members of the press and public are welcome and encouraged to join us.

-The whole parish is home to just one hundred and thirty five registered electors.
+The whole parish is home to just one hundred and thirty five registered electors (as at 2004).
 In 1978, as part of the government's review of parish boundaries, the parish was threatened with fragmentation and amalgamation with its neighbours.
 It was thought important then that the parish should retain its unique identity and have its own voice in local government.

 Part of the estate, particularly the common land, is open to visitors.
-The increase in visitor numbers, coupled with thegrowing level of motor traffic through the parish in recent years, is posing a threat to the various rare habitats.
-At the same time, there has been a decrease in commercial activity, evidenced by the closure of the Post Office.
+The increase in visitor numbers, coupled with the growing level of motor traffic through the parish in recent years, is posing a threat to the various rare habitats.
+At the same time, there has been a decrease in commercial activity, evidenced by the closure of the pub and the Post Office.